• Skip to main content

 What Makes a Good EDC Flashlight?

-When evaluating tactical flashlights for daily use, we look at a number of important points:
+When evaluating tactical flashlights for daily use, we look at several important points:

 1. Reliability